AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 \aside{
   With regards to DAAs, it should be noted that Bitcoin's was the first and the method has some undesirable properties.
-  I quite like the algorithm named \textsc{DAA-2} in \href{https://cloudflare-ipfs.com/ipfs/Qmd8BE6xYCH58LNipE1zZ7BCftemN8hQWnfZJSJYq5XUE8}{An Economic Analysis of Difficulty Adjustment Algorithms in Proof-of-Work Blockchain Systems} \href{https://web.archive.org/web/20211018042402/https://econ.hkbu.edu.hk/eng/Doc/20201016_NODA.pdf}{[m1]} \href{https://web.archive.org/web/20211018043918/https://cloudflare-ipfs.com/ipfs/Qmd8BE6xYCH58LNipE1zZ7BCftemN8hQWnfZJSJYq5XUE8}{[m2]} (which is used by Bitcoin Cash), and it seems to work well with \autoref{sec:dos-and-dags}.
+  I quite like the algorithm named \textsc{DAA-2} (which is used by Bitcoin Cash) in \href{https://cloudflare-ipfs.com/ipfs/Qmd8BE6xYCH58LNipE1zZ7BCftemN8hQWnfZJSJYq5XUE8}{An Economic Analysis of Difficulty Adjustment Algorithms in Proof-of-Work Blockchain Systems} \href{https://web.archive.org/web/20211018042402/https://econ.hkbu.edu.hk/eng/Doc/20201016_NODA.pdf}{[m1]} \href{https://web.archive.org/web/20211018043918/https://cloudflare-ipfs.com/ipfs/Qmd8BE6xYCH58LNipE1zZ7BCftemN8hQWnfZJSJYq5XUE8}{[m2]}.
+  Experimentally, it seems to work well with \autoref{sec:dos-and-dags}.
 }

 #### Conversions and Sums

-Okay, so far so good.
+We know that, after conversion, we can sum work from two different chains.
-Are there any \emph{other} values which we can sum up, though?
+Are there any \emph{other} values (in units other than L-hashes) that we can sum up, though?
-When we're \emph{summing} weights as part of calculating chain-weight (e.g., that of \autoref{alg:refl-1-bw}, or \autoref{alg:por-reflected-block-weight}), do we need to sum L-hashes?
+When we're \emph{summing} weights as part of calculating chain-weight (e.g., that of \autoref{alg:refl-1-bw}, or \autoref{alg:por-reflected-block-weight}), do we need to sum \emph{L-hashes}?
 Well, no.
 We only need to \emph{end up} with L-hashes.